 The headship of the husband is an un-refutable biblical truth; but headship does not mean ‘mastership’.
 Wives are not objects to be ‘owned’ and ‘controlled’.
 They are to be loved as daughters of The Most High God just as husbands are sons of the Most High God.
 Men and women are equal but they are different and so are their roles, abilities and responsibilities (Genesis 1:27; Galatians 3:28; Ephesians 5:21).

 However, there are men who fell prey (1 Peter 5:8) and believed that the authority they have over their wives is ‘control’ over them, which is the Devil’s half truth, rather than being their saviour, which is God’s truth (Ephesians 5:23).
-We must fear God and be careful to perform our duties based on His Living Word because we are accountable to Him (Romans 14:12 ; Hebrews 4:13).
+We must fear God and be careful to be obedient based on His Living Word because we are accountable to Him (Romans 14:12 ; Hebrews 4:13).

 Back to the beginning: